OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/sap.md

 ## User Privileges

-* Create a technical ABAP user in the Sap ECC or Sap S/4HANA technical instance dedicated to OpsHub Integration Manager.
+* Create a technical ABAP user in the Sap ECC or Sap S/4HANA technical instance dedicated to <code class="expression">space.vars.SITENAME</code>.
 This user shouldn't perform any other action from Sap GUI.
 This user is referred to as the 'Integration User' in this document.
 * A Sap user can only be created by the Sap BASIS administrator.
-* To integrate Sap entities using OpsHub Integration Manager, the user must be a technical ABAP user with:
+* To integrate Sap entities using <code class="expression">space.vars.SITENAME</code>, the user must be a technical ABAP user with:
   * RFC read and execute permissions.
   * SE80 read, write, and execute permissions.

 ## Enable API for 'Linkages'

-* OpsHub Integration Manager uses the RFC 'CRMOST_WHERE_USED_LIST' to fetch the linkages for each entity type except the 'Transport Request' entity.
+* <code class="expression">space.vars.SITENAME</code> uses the RFC 'CRMOST_WHERE_USED_LIST' to fetch the linkages for each entity type except the 'Transport Request' entity.
 * After Sap ECC 6.0 and in Sap S/4HANA, this API is set to **normal-enabled** in the Sap end system.
 * To sync any entity type other than 'Transport Request', it is mandatory to:
   * Ask the Sap BASIS administrator to make the API **RFC-enabled** in the end system.